Understanding Your Financial Aid Award Letter

 - Direct costs include things like tuition, meal plans, and room and board.
 Charges like this are billed directly to students or their families.

-- COA refers to the entire cost of attendance, including extra necessities like books and personal expenses.
+- COA refers to the entire cost of attendance.

 Scholarships and grants, which can be found in this letter, are awards that are given out by state and federal governments.
 These awards are gifts, and therefore do not have to be paid back like a loan.
 Scholarships and grants are generally awarded for merit or are based on income.